Voter ID

 Acceptable ID Types for Tennessee

-Tennessee votes are required to show ID at the polls to vote.
-The following forms of ID are acceptable: Photo ID, displaying voter's name, can be expired
+Tennessee voters are required to show a valid ID at the polls to vote.
+It must be a photo ID that displays the voters name, and can be expired or not expired.
+Valid forms of identification include;

 • Tennessee driver’s license or state ID